jessetane/hydra/readme.md

 # hydra
-Joystick control for a FLIR Systems PTU
+Dynamic position control programs and abstractions for their requisite I/O devices.

 ## Install
 ``` shell